 Quattro, Lennox Head

 With award winning wood fired pizzas, fresh local seafood and a cocktail selection to rival any city bar, Quattro is a fun place to sit and watch the world go by.
-If you’re lucky you can snag one of their lounges and while away the afternoon grazing on their extensive menu.
+If you’re lucky you can snag one of their lounges and spend the afternoon grazing on their extensive menu.

 William’s Street Café, Lennox Head